 You and your regular veterinarian will receive a full report and a set of written instructions/recommendations within 1-2 business days.
 If appropriate, we’ll also provide you with a written end-of-life care plan outlining your wishes which you can present to emergency clinic staff or temporary caregivers if needed.

 If you have questions or something changes, you can call or email us anytime to leave a message and we’ll respond when we can.

 Take comfort in the knowledge that you have done everything possible for your companion’s comfort and happiness.

-What does hospice cost?
+What do palliative care and hospice cost?

+For patients who are at the end-of-life stage, we recommend the hospice package as an affordable way to get comprehensive support through your final journey together.
 As a hospice client, you’ll get these benefits, which are good for the life of the pet enrolled with us: